You meet your friend Jeff for lunch. Jeff’s been managing development of a new product and it’s about to be released. He’s pumped.

 Independent consultants.
 This is where the needle-in-a-haystack challenge comes into play.
 The quality can vary widely.
 Some can can be cream-of-the-crop, but many tend to be inferior.
 The inferior ones are usually fairly easy to detect based on the low caliber of their communication skills or the level of desperation that they exude.
 The premier ones, on the other hand, can be elusive and hard to find, typically finding work through their own network of contacts.
-One negative with the best of these developers is that they sometimes overcommit (to avoid a dry spell) and may fall behind on some of their deadlines as a result.
+One negative with the best of these remote software developers is that they sometimes overcommit (to avoid a dry spell) and may fall behind on some of their deadlines as a result.
 After all, it’s hard to be your own marketing department.
 But that said, if you find one of these aces, and if they make your project a priority, they can be a tremendous asset to your team.

 International freelance networking sites.
-A number of international freelance networking sites have emerged in recent years, intended to serve as marketplace to connect customers and software engineering resources around the globe.
+A number of international freelance networking sites have emerged in recent years, intended to serve as marketplace to connect customers and remote software engineering resources around the globe.
 Many independent consultants utilize these networking sites as a means of augmenting their efforts to market their services.
 As a result, these sites offer customers a more centralized means of accessing global technical resources.
 However, these networks themselves are really just focused on providing a marketplace for technical services, rather than focusing on (or vouching for) the quality of the individual services offered.
 Accordingly, the challenge here remains that of quality; while some of the resources available through these networks are top-notch, the majority tend to be substandard.

 To be sure, global networking is a greater challenge – potentially a much greater challenge – than local or domestic networking.
 But as has been discussed throughout this post, high quality technical resources do exist around the globe.
-By identifying a core group of stellar engineers in key remote locations, and then using them as the nucleus from which to build out an ever-growing A+ network, one can realize the benefits of (and offer) a globally-distributed workforce, while minimizing the downside.
+By identifying a core group of stellar software engineers in key remote locations, and then using them as the nucleus from which to build out an ever-growing A+ network, one can realize the benefits of (and offer) a globally-distributed workforce, while minimizing the downside.
 The company I work for, Toptal, has done precisely that, and is in fact employing this business model with great success.